gianlucagiacometti/bootstrap-select/CONTRIBUTING.md

 ## :repeat: Pull Requests

-a) Try to keep your code clear and simple, and avoid redundancies
+- Try to keep your code clear and simple, and avoid redundancies

-b) Write proper comments for any groups of instructions
+- Write proper comments for any groups of instructions

-c) Update the changelog file accordingly
+- Update the changelog file accordingly